foxsae/The-One-True-Lisp-Style-Guide/README.md

   * **Consensus:** If you know the type, you should make it explicit.
 This may help the compiler and those who need to read your code.
 ### 16. Conditional Expressions
   * **Consensus:** Rather than using an "if" without an "else" it is better to use either "when" or "unless".
 Use "cond" for multi-brach statements.
+### 17. Predicates
+  * **Consensus:** Predicates should be suffixed with "p" or "-p" depending on if the word has hyphens in it already, and return "t" or "nil".

 # LONG FORM EXPLANATIONS FROM SOURCES